hoangduytran/blender-manual/manual/getting_started/installing/linux.rst

 When using this method of installation, it is possible to have multiple versions of Blender installed.

-For ease of access, you can configure your system by adding a menu entry or shortcut for Blender.
+For ease of access, you may wish to add a menu entry and create blend-file associations for the file-browser.
-You may also associate blend-files with Blender so that when selected from the file browser, they will automatically open in Blender.
-These settings are typically found in conjunction with the Window Manager settings.
-(Gnome or KDE.)
+This can be done by :ref:`Registering Blender <prefs-system-register>`.

 To make the installation and configuration fully self-contained, set up a :ref:`Portable Installation <portable-installation>`.